Topzle Topzle

 Comments

 Mackenzie served one term, over two parliaments.
-He was appointed prime minister in the fall of 1873 by the Governor-General, the Earl of Dufferin, after Prime Minister Macdonald resigned over the Pacific Scandal.
+He was appointed prime minister in the fall of 1873 by the governor-general, the Earl of Dufferin, after Prime Minister Macdonald resigned over the Pacific Scandal.
 Mackenzie then called a general election early in 1874, in which he won a majority government.
-However, he lost the next general election in 1878 to Macdonald, and resigned as prime minister.
+However, he lost the next general elec

 15